angular-wave/angular.ts/src/services/SERVICE_POLICY_REAPPLICATION_ROADMAP.md

 vertical module slices after the global inventory and config/plugin decisions exist.

+Reactive service state depends on the app-owned reactivity refactor in `src/core/scope/APPCONTEXT_IMPLEMENTATION_ROADMAP.md`.
+Services should not add new app-level reactive state until the app context ownership contract exists.

+Shared reactive application state is tracked separately in `src/core/di/ng-module/MODEL_IMPLEMENTATION_ROADMAP.md`; it is an `NgModule` authoring primitive, not a service-policy provider migration.

 Provider-surface cleanup is tracked separately in `src/core/di/PROVIDER_SURFACE_ROADMAP.md`.
 Service policy backfill should prefer `NgModule` declarations and declarative service config over direct provider